Lehi Roller Mills: The Roller Mills Today

 As the population of Lehi has increased exponentially in the past few decades, the city has seen a stark increase in suburban and technological development.
 This has resulted in a decrease of land used for agricultural purposes.
 The growth has made it so that farmers are less inclined to live and work in the area.
 This issue, along with legal issues regarding not being paid by a large vendor, led to the Roller Mills facing substantial financial challenges and struggling with bankruptcy around 2013.

 The Roller Mills was going through a period of bankruptcy due to not being paid by a large vendor and the lawsuits associated with it.
 That is when Ken Brailsford bought the Mills from the original founder’s son in 2013.
 Before the change in ownership, the Mills was already selling prepackaged baking mixes, but since then the company has been growing its retail customers.
 These prepackaged cloth bag mixes are now available year-round in the Mill’s new retail store and on their website, as well as expansion in sales across the country.
 One of those new changes is a new warehouse that was built in the neighboring town, American Fork, to help store their product from their growing demand.
-Their sales have been substantially rising since the change in ownership and Ken Brailsford is committed to growing the business and staying true to its values and is still run by the grandson of the original owner, Sherm Robinson.
+It is still run by the grandson of the original owner, Sherm Robinson.

-The newly branded Lehi Mills is committed to keeping the same quality of flour that was available when there were more family-owned mills.
-And they want to do it by keeping good relationships with their farmers and customers.
-It still has the same look that they did when they first opened in 1910, but the Mill continues to adapt using new technology.